riok/Kreya/README.md

 Submit bug reports or feature requests in the [issue tracker](https://github.com/riok/Kreya/issues).
 Please check if an identical issue already exists.

 ## Roadmap
-A broad overview of features we want to implement in Kreya:
+In addition to the [open issues](https://github.com/riok/Kreya/issues), here is a broad overview of features we want to implement in Kreya:
-- Response history
+- Request and response history
 - Base environment
 - Cache importer information
-- Project or folder settings (ex. define the gRPC endpoint only once for all requests)
 - Custom keymap support
-- Show JWT claims

 Far future:
 - REST support